 Bill has been working in and running tackle shops for the majority of his life, and giving advice to customers has always been his favorite part of the job.
 He is beyond knowledgeable in all aspects of bass fishing, but there’s nothing he knows better than throwing jigs.
-Here is what Bill recommends for fishing the BiCO.
+Here is what Bill recommends for fishing the Original BiCO Jig.

 7 Foot | Heavy Power | Fast Action

-Bill recommends fishing the BiCO with at least a 7 foot casting rod.
+Bill recommends fishing the Original BiCO Jig with at least a 7 foot casting rod.
 This length allows you to pick up more line faster when raising the rod tip.
-The BiCO can get into some thick cover without getting hung up, so you’re going to need a rod with some backbone for pulling bass out of there.
+This jig can get into some thick cover without getting hung up, so you’re going to need a rod with some backbone for pulling bass out of there.

 A rod with heavy power and fast to extra-fast action will give you the pulling power and sensitivity required for detecting and landing bass in all types of cover.